 - Once done, the Restore Factory Defaults window will show a warning message.
 To continue with Restore Factory Defaults, click Yes.

 - After selecting Yes, the printer will restart automatically and return to its factory settings.

 - The "Protected Cartridge" function is no longer available.

 NOTE: If you currently have an installed "protected" ink cartridge, you must replace it with a new cartridge and dispose of the old one.
 Any new HP ink cartridge you install in your printer going forward won't be protected; it can be filled and used again, recycled, and then remanufactured for use by another customer.

 Recently, HP released a firmware update.
-If you are not yet affected by this, you can refer to the instructions below on how to disable future HP firmware upgrades.
-Otherwise, if you are one of those that are affected by this recent HP firmware changes, then the instructions below might help you on how to do an HP printer firmware reset or HP firmware downgrade.
+If you are not yet affected by this, you can refer to the instructions below on disabling future HP firmware upgrades to avoid auto-updates.
+Otherwise, if you are one of those that are affected by these recent HP firmware changes, then you can refer to our HP printer firmware downgrade download tips below.